DB E.C.O. Group: Activities

 DB E.C.O.
 Group operates through three primary business units: engineering, consulting, and operations.
 Engineering for rail infrastructure design and construction, with core products focusing on mobile and digital data capture and BIM methodology in the areas of design, construction supervision, project management, validation and assessment, and environmental and geoservices.

 Consulting for mobility and logistics services and digitalization, with core products focusing on rail and intermodal logistics, strategy and organization, training and expertise, zero emission mobility and IT services.
 Operations and maintenance of railway systems outside of Europe, with core products focusing on passenger and freight transport, strategic train service planning, condition monitoring and diagnostics, rolling stock, and system integration.

 DB E.C.O.
 Group is headquartered in Berlin, Germany.
 It consists of DB Engineering & Consulting, DB International Operations, infraView, ESE Engineering und Software-Entwicklung, inno2grid, and DB E.C.O.
 North America (an independent member of DB Group governed by a board of directors appointed by its shareholder, DB US Holding Corporation) as well as local companies, subsidiaries and investments worldwide.
 As of April 2024, the company employs 8,200 individuals.

 Niko Warbanoff has served as the CEO since 2019.

+Subsidiaries

+DB International Operations

+DB International Operations (DB IO) offers integrated rail operations and maintenance (O&M) for passenger and freight services as well as rail infrastructure globally.
+The company was founded in 2017 and is headquartered in Berlin, Germany.
+DB IO has subsidiaries in North America, South America, Middle East and Asia.
+It operates globally as part of the DB E.C.O.
+Group.

+DB International Operations was founded in 2017 in Germany as a subsidiary of Deutsche Bahn and a part of DB E.C.O.
+Group.

+In July 2022, DB IO secured a contract with the National Capital Region Transport Corporation (NCRTC) to manage the operation and maintenance of India's first regional rapid transit system (RRTS).

+DB IO won a contract in April 2022 to plan, operate, and maintain rail passenger transport in the Toronto metropolitan region.
+The client for this project is Metrolinx, a crown agency of the Government of Ontario that manages and integrates road and public transport in the Greater Toronto and Hamilton Area.

+In November 2022, DB IO, along with Egyptian company Elsewedy Electric, secured a contract to operate Egypt's first high-speed rail network.

+DB IO is active in the following projects, wholly or partially owning the operations: